 \section{Introduction}

 Since the first charmonium-like state $X(3872)$ was discovered by Belle experiment via the process $e^+e^-\to\gamma_{ISR}\pi^+\pi^- J/\psi$, a new era of the study of charmonium-like states was triggered~\cite{X1}.
-A series of mesons comprised of charmed and anticharmed quark pairs, such as the Y(4260), $X(3915)$, and Zc(3900), were subsequently discovered, and most of them were confirmed by different experiments~\cite{Y1,Y2,Y3,Z1,Z2,Belle-gg,Babar-gg, Belle-B,Babar-B1,Babar-B2}.
+A series of mesons comprised of charmed and anticharmed quark pairs, such as the Y(4260), $X(3915)$, and Zc(3900), were subsequently discovered, and most of them were confirmed by different experiments~\cite{Y1,Y2,Y3,Z1,Z2,Belle-gg,BaBar-gg, Belle-B,BaBar-B1,BaBar-B2}.
 The understanding of the nature of these particles has turned out to be quite a challenge.
-Many of them have properties that are quite different from the conventional charmonium, e.g. low open-charm decay rate or absence of hadronic transitions to other charmonium states.
+Many of them have properties that are quite different from the conventional charmonium, e.g. a low open-charm decay rate or the absence of hadronic transitions to other charmonium states.
 To explain these anomalous features, many models have been proposed by theorists, including charmonium molecule mixed states~\cite{M1,M2}, $c\bar{c}g$ hybrid states~\cite{H1}, and tetra-quarks~\cite{T1}.
-In addition, the production rates for some of these charmonium-like states are quite low in most experiments which limits the measurement precision of the resonant parameters and the determination of the corresponding quantum numbers, which make the interpretation of these particles difficult.
-Particle Data Group (PDG)~\cite{pdg} has assigned the $X(3915)$ and $X(3872)$ as the excited spin-triplet charmonium states $\chi_{c0}(2P)$ and $\chi_{c1}(2P)$ named $\chi_{c0}(3915)$ and $\chi_{c1}(3915)$, respectively.
-We just follow the PDG name convention in the article.
+In addition, the production rates for some of these charmonium-like states are quite low in most experiments compared to that of the conventional charmonium states, which limits the measurement precision of the resonant parameters and the determination of the corresponding quantum numbers.
+This makes the interpretation of these particles difficult.
+Particle Data Group (PDG)~\cite{pdg} renamed the $X(3915)$ and $X(3872)$ as $\chi_{c0}(3915)$ and $\chi_{c1}(3872)$, respectively, according to their spin-parities.
+We just follow the PDG naming convention in the article.